This is a list of resources that I have found to be valuable in my understanding of nutritional science and health.

 Dr Noakes is a South African scientist, and an emeritus professor in the Division of Exercise Science and Sports Medicine at the University of Cape Town.
 He currently runs the Noakes Foundation and Real Meal Revolution.

 Ms Teicholz is author of The Big Fat Surprise, perhaps the most comprehensive look at the history and politics of nutritional science, and how we came to believe that dietary fat is bad for our health.
+In 2015 she established the Nutrition Coalition — a nonprofit organization “working to strengthen national nutrition policy so that it is founded upon a comprehensive body of conclusive science.”

 Dr Sarah Hallberg